About DDAF

 Affectionately known to some as “The Dog Catcher of Beverly Hills,” Doris would often find unwanted dogs dropped off at her gate.
 It was not uncommon for her to knock on neighbors’ doors in an attempt to reunite lost dogs with their owners or check to make sure those that were either reunited or in new homes were doing well and receiving proper care and attention.
 One star was famously quoted as saying, "We all had at least one of ‘those Doris Day animals.'
 If you would see Doris on the street or at the studio, chances are you would end up with some homeless cat or dog Doris was sponsoring.
 She carried around photos of the animals who needed homes, and then she'd actually come over to inspect your house to make sure you were up to it."

 Despite the large number of animals that Doris and DDPF were rescuing, Doris knew it wasn’t enough, and that addressing the root cause of homeless pet overpopulation through spay/neuter and stronger animal protection laws was the key.
 To complement the Doris Day Pet Foundation, she formed the Doris Day Animal League in 1987, a national non-profit citizens’ lobbying organization, whose overriding mission was to reduce the pain and suffering of animals through legislative initiatives, education and programs to develop and enforce statutes and regulations protecting animals.
 In 1995 Doris and DDAL founded Spay Day USA.
 Now known as World Spay Day and under the auspices of the Humane Society of the United States, this annual event has reached global proportions, spaying and neutering millions of animals since inception.
 In 2006, the Doris Day Animal League merged with the Humane Society of the United States for an even greater legislative voice in Washington.
+In 2021 HSUS decided to no longer use Doris Day's name, and DDAL ceased operation, its supporter list being absorbed into the Humane Society Legislative Fund.

 In the meantime, the Doris Day Pet Foundation evolved into the Doris Day Animal Foundation, whose efforts have become even more far-reaching.
 With Doris’ hands-on involvement until her death in 2019, DDAF has become a leading grant-giving organization, funding other nonprofit 501(c)(3) causes across the country that share DDAF’s mission of helping animals and the people who love them.
 In addition to assisting numerous organizations with various programs, such as spay/neuter, veterinary expenses, seniors programs, pet food pantries, wildlife rehabilitation and educational resources, some of DDAF's “legacy” project funding includes World Spay Day, the Doris Day Equine Center (located at Cleveland Amory’s Black Beauty Ranch in Murchison, Texas), the Duffy Day Life Saving Program (giving a second chance to older and injured animals that may otherwise face euthanasia), the Doris Day/Terry Melcher Scholarship at UC Davis School of Veterinary Medicine and Iowa State School of Veterinary Medicine, plus many others.